camsmit2/StockPulse/README.md

 - LINQ

 ## How to Run
-1. Compile the program:
-   mcs main.cs
-2. Run:
+1. Run:
-   mono main.exe
+   I used onlineGDB and all I have to do is press "Run" button.

 ## Demo Video
 (Add your link here)